lyhangustc/FaceProject/DailyReport_chengzh.md

 # 4-6
-* TA work:Correct student's exercise books.
+* TA work: Correct student's exercise books.
 * Learn how to ues ustcthesis Latex templates, including how to insert tables, pictures and how to write a formula, etc.
 # 4-2
 * learn how to use autotrace